-- 8.6 The stock size at 1 April 1977 is estimated to be approximately 8 300 tons.
+8.6 The stock size at 1 April 1977 is estimated to be approximately 8 300 tons.
 With a stock size of this level the TAC of 6 500 tons provisionally suggested by the Liaison Committee for the 1977/78 season is much too high.
-It would demand a fishing mortality rate, on the fully recruited age groups, close to the average level of recent years, and would result in a stock size of only 11 000 tons at 1 April 1978 even on a fairly optimistic assumption about the recruitment level.
+It would demand a fishing mortality rate, on the fully recruited age groups, close to the average level of recent years, and would result in a stock size of only 11 000 tons at 1 April 1978 even on a fairly optimistic assumption of the recruitment level.
 It would seem imperative therefore that all fishing should be prohibited on this stock during the 1977/78 season.
-Even under these conditions the stock size at 1 April 1978 will be below the level considered necessary to guarantee the continuance of the stock and, although the position will be reviewed early in 1978, a prohibition of fishing during the 1978/79 season must also be envisaged. - 8.7 In recent years there has been a marked increase in herring catches reported from Division VIIf (Bristol Channel) where in 1975 the reported catches amounted to 3 400 tons.
-Little data are available on the biological characteristics of the herring population of this area but there is a possibility that some of it may be of Celtic Sea origin.
-In conjunction with a prohibition on herring fishing in that area it would seem desirable therefore to restrict the expansion of the fisheries in Division VIIf by a precautionary TAC of 1 000 tons until more information is available on the population structure and state of exploitation in that area. - 8.8 The total international catch in Division VIa in 1975 at 141 000 tons is now seen to be 13 000 tons greater than the preliminary figure for that year given in the previous report.
+Even under these conditions the stock size at 1 April 1978 will be below the level considered necessary to guarantee the continuance of the stock and, although the position will be reviewed early in 1978, a prohibition of fishing during the 1978/79 season must also be envisaged.

+In recent years there has been a marked increase in herring catches 8.7 reported from Division VIIf (Bristol Channel) where in 1975 the reported catches amounted to 3 400 tons.
+Little data is available on the biological characteristics of the herring population of this area but there is a possibility that some of it may be of Celtic Sea origin.
+In conjunction with a prohibition on herring fishing in that area it would seem desirable therefore to restrict the expansion of the fisheries in Division VIIf by a precautionary TAC of 1 000 tons until more information is available on the population structure and state of exploitation in that area.

+The total international catch in Division VIa in 1975 at 141 000 tons is now seen to be 13 000 tons greater than the preliminary figure for that year given in the previous report.
 The preliminary figure for 1976 of 107 000 tons is much lower than the TAC agreed by NEAFC or the catches achieved in any of the years since 1969.
-The total catch in the offshore fisheries was maintained at a similar level to that of 1975; the major decline took place in the United Kingdom inshore fishery. - 8.9 It is now clear that the stock at 1 January 1976 was considerably overestimated in the previous report due to a too low estimate of the fishing mortality rate in 1975.
+The total catch in the offshore fisheries was maintained at a similar level to that of 1975; the major decline took place in the UK inshore fishery.

+It is now clear that the stock at 1 January 1976 was considerably overestimated in the previous report due to a too low estimate of the fishing mortality rate in 1975.
 The new estimates suggest that the fishing mortality rate on this stock has been above the MSY per recruit rate since 1971, and has increased even further in the last three years.
 The biomass of the adult stock reached a peak level of over 670 000 tons in 1972 and is estimated to have declined to less than half this level by 1 January 1975.
-In 1976 there may have been a minor increase due to the recruitment of the moderate 1973 year class but most of the potential gain from this was counteracted by the heavy exploitation to which the adult stock was subjected in 1975. - 8.10 The preliminary estimate of the 1974 year class, which will recruit to the adult stock in 1977, suggests that it is slightly above average but the confidence limits on this estimate are high.
+In 1976 there may have been a minor increase due to the recruitment of the moderate 1973 year class but most of the potential gain from this was counteracted by the heavy exploitation to which the adult stock was subjected in 1975.

+8.10 The preliminary estimate of the 1974 year class, which will recruit to the adult stock in 1977, suggests that it is slightly above average but the confidence limits on this estimate are high.
 The stock biomass at 1 January 1977 is estimated at 206 000 tons.
 With a stock of this size the TAC of 83 000 tons, estimated in the previous report at a fishing mortality rate of 0.3, would demand an F of 0.6.
-At an F of 0.3 the TAC is now estimated to be 48 000 tons in 1977. - 8.11 The TAC for 1978 will depend on the TAC agreed for, and the catch taken in, 1977.
-If the TAC originally suggested (83 000 tons) is adhered to the TAC for 1978 will be 44 000 tons.
-If the figure of 48 000 tons, appropriate to the new estimate of stock size, is
+At an F of 0.3 the TAC